 Best Time To Hike Ausangate

-• The wet season in the Andes of Peru spans from November to March when the climate is warmest.
+On the other hand, the wet season in the Andes of Peru spans from November to March, when the climate is warmest.
+However, this period often brings heavy rains, which can make trekking more difficult.

 Guided vs Independent Trekking: